IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

 	 <br>

-8. Finally, get the Server certificate that is used for SSL handshake between the servers and IBM Automation, and save it to a file named “/opt/IBM/WebSphere/cacert.pem”
+8. Finally, get the Server certificate that is used for SSL handshake between the **Liberty servers** and IBM Automation, and save it to a file named “/opt/IBM/WebSphere/cacert.pem”

         oc get secret external-tls-secret -n websphere-automation -o jsonpath='{.data.cert\.crt}' | base64 -d > /opt/IBM/WebSphere/cacert.pem